A strong and growing Oregon economy that reflects the values of fairness, equality, and opportunity.

 The ATD currently monitors compliance of 173 active apprenticeship programs and the participation of over 8,000 apprentices and 4,300 employers in Oregon.

-BOLI has offices in Portland, Salem, Eugene, Bend, Medford and Pendleton.
+BOLI has offices in Portland, Salem, and Eugene.
 For Bureau contact information and field office locations, click here.

 Several boards and citizen advisory groups help the bureau develop policy and advise the commissioner.
 These include: